guanxingbo/COMPASS/README.md

 ## Requirements

-- Python 3.9 or newer is recommended (compatible with current `scanpy` / `anndata` stacks).
+- Python 3.10 or newer is recommended (compatible with current `scanpy` / `anndata` stacks).
 - Core packages: `numpy`, `pandas`, `anndata`, `scanpy`, `scikit-learn`, `scipy`, `matplotlib`, `torch`.

 PyTorch may use CUDA if available; the optimal-transport routines in `COMPASS_method.py` will select CUDA when present.
 CPU execution is supported but slower for large tensors.

-There is no `requirements.txt` in this repository; install dependencies with your preferred environment manager, for example:
+Install dependencies with your preferred environment manager, for example:

 ```bash
 python -m venv .venv